Pranav-Badrinathan/software-renderer/README.md

 ## Building and Running

-This program uses the SDL2 library to draw to the screen, handle windows, etc. To run the program, you'll need to download [SDL2 from its github page](https://github.com/libsdl-org/SDL/releases/) and place the `SDL2.dll` file (found in the `bin` folder inside the zip file) either on your OS's PATH, or adjacent to the compiled executable.
+This program uses the SDL2 library to draw to the screen, handle windows, etc. To run the program, you'll need to download [SDL2 from its github page](https://github.com/libsdl-org/SDL/releases/) and place the SDL2 binary file (found in the `bin` folder inside the zip file) either on your OS's PATH, or adjacent to the compiled executable.

-To build this library from source, create a folder called `lib` in the main folder, and extract the contents of the 64-bit version of SDL2 into the folder.
+To supply your own SDL2 binary, create a folder called `lib` in the main folder, and extract the contents of the 64-bit version of SDL2 into the folder.
 It should look something like this:
 ```
 software-renderer
 |- lib